 - Clicking - Clicking can hint you have a loose part or that the fan is misaligned.
 You can see more information in our clicking noise guide.

 - Pulsating - Pulsating can be caused by a loose part.
 Go through our pulsating noise guide for more information.

-- Loud Noise - A noticeable noise from your outside unit can indicate an issue with your compressor, damper, fan or air handler.
-Read our loud noise guide for additional information.
+- Loud Noise - A noticeable noise from your outside unit can signal an issue with your compressor, damper, fan or air handler.
+Read our loud noise guide for more information.

 - Humming - Humming can arise from fan motor issues or a damaged relay switch.
 Check out our humming noise guide for more information.

-You can find additional information about common air conditioning troubles on energy.gov
+You can find additional information about prevalent air conditioning troubles on energy.gov

 Should I keep running my system when it’s making a noise?